Coder-Python/Recommender_systems/README.md

 ### Imports :

 The first section of the code imports the necessary libraries and modules that are needed to run the application.
-The following libraries and modules are imported:
+The following libraries and modules are imported :

 - `pandas` - for data manipulation and analysis
 - `cosine_similarity` - from `sklearn.metrics.pairwise` for computing cosine similarity between embeddings